HoussemNasri/Askvio/docs/decisions/0000-use-react-with-typescript-for-frontend-web-development.md

 * **Learning Curve:** Developers might need some time to adapt to the syntax and concepts of Typescript.
 * **Build Complexity:** Introducing Typescript may increase build complexity, but the benefits outweigh the drawbacks.

-## Validation

-The implementation of this decision will be validated through a combination of code reviews and automated tests.
-Code reviews will ensure that Typescript is used effectively, and automated tests, including unit tests and integration tests, will guarantee the correctness of the implementation.

 ## Pros and Cons of the Options

 ### ReactJS